Code-Institute-Submissions/hillview-north-belfast/README.md

 This project was produced in conjunction with the human rights organisation Participation and the Practice of Rights (PPR).
-The website aims to capitalise on recent media exposure (March 2018) to one of their housing campaigns by providing further information which was not covered in a BBC Soptlight 30 minute documentary, recruiting supporters and establishing new information sources.
+The website aims to capitalise on recent media exposure (March 2018) to one of their housing campaigns by providing further information which was not covered in a BBC Spotlight 30 minute documentary, recruiting supporters and establishing new information sources.

 <hr>